 This week, our In Focus section reviews the draft Medi-Cal Managed Care Plans (MCPs) request for proposals (RFP) released on June 1, 2021, by the California Department of Health Care Services (DHCS).
 California will procure MCPs for the Two-Plan Model, Geographic Managed Care (GMC), Regional Model, Imperial Model, and San Benito Model.
 This RFP excludes County Operated Health Systems (COHS) Plans and Local Initiative Plans.
 Of the total 13.5 million Medi-Cal beneficiaries, there are nearly 11.6 million in Medicaid managed care, of which approximately 3.5 million will be served under this RFP.
 A final RFP release date is still “to be determined” but expected in late 2021.
 Feedback on the draft RFP is due July 1, as well as voluntary non-binding letters of intent.
 A pre-proposal web conference will be held on June 10.

 MCPs will provide medical, dental, mental health, substance use treatment services, and long-term care for Medicaid beneficiaries and incorporate the initiatives of California Advancing and Innovating Medi-Cal (CalAIM).
-Our In Focus covering CalAIM can be found here.
+View our In Focus covering CalAIM.
 Contracts will run for five years.
 DHCS may extend the contracts.

 DHCS is looking for MCPs that can demonstrate their ability in: